SenseLogic/PENDOWN/README.md

 ## Features

-* Edition directly inside the HTML document, using a simple, concise and consistent syntax.
+* Easy editing directly inside the HTML document, using a simple, concise and consistent syntax.
 * Handwritten note emulation.
 * Fast and easy parsing without ambiguity.
 * No collision with HTML tags and C-like code.